What a fantastic day. Scott took me to the

 On the way back we stopped off at the Three Sisters - I wanted to make sure I got some photos, so I bought a disposable camera from the souvenir shop - if I at least get 2 or 3 good shots, I will be happy.
 The giant staircase was interesting - it's really old and has had to be replaced in parts, and honestly the rest probably should - the stone steps are so worn and uneven - but it's a tough call, to destroy history like that.
 The dreamtime legend goes like this:

-The LegendThe Aboriginal dream-time legend has it that three sisters, 'Meehni', 'Wimlah' and Gunnedoo' lived in the Jamison Valley as members of the Katoomba tribe.
-These beautiful young ladies had fallen in love with three brothers from the Nepean tribe, yet tribal law forbade them to marry.
-The brothers were not happy to accept this law and so decided to use force to capture the three sisters causing a major tribal battle.
 As the lives of the three sisters were seriously in danger, a witchdoctor from the Katoomba tribe took it upon himself to turn the three sisters into stone to protect them from any harm.
 While he had intended to reverse the spell when the battle was over, the witchdoctor himself was killed.
-As only he could reverse the spell to return the ladies to their former beauty, the sisters remain in their magnificent rock formation as a reminder of this battle for generations to come. |
+As only he could reverse the spell to return the ladies to their former beauty, the sisters remain in their magnificent rock formation as a reminder of this battle for generations to come.

 It was a great day - long and tiring, but so worth it.
 As I say - definitely want to go back there.
 There were some places to stay that were pretty cheap, so it might be best to stay a couple of days in the mountains, so there's less time to travel.
 There's 11 caves and more tours than that - of other stuff - so you could certainly spend a few days seeing more.
 I'm not sure if the caves would all start to blend if you did too much though - quite possibly - though the evening ghost tour would probably be quite something.